jhomra21/astro-ramon-blog/README.md

 # Juan.dev: Personal Blog and Portfolio

-Welcome to Juan.dev, a personal blog and portfolio site showcasing the work and expertise of Juan Ramon Martinez Bulnes, a software developer specializing in web development and AI applications.
+Welcome to Juan.dev, a personal blog and portfolio site showcasing my work and expertise.
+I am a software developer specializing in web development.

 ## 🌐 Tech Stack